techiediaries/efficientcoder2/_includes/intro.md

 You should notice that under the **How to apply** section, we are displaying the content of the `howToApply` field but we are getting `[object Object]` displayed.
 That's because this a Rich Text field which is a JSON format for handling complex content structures in a strongly typed manner in Contentful.
 Contentful provides many tools to help you work with the [Rich Text](https://www.contentful.com/developers/docs/concepts/rich-text/) feature and we've previously installed the `@contentful/rich-text-html-renderer` package which makes it easy to display rich text fields via a `documentToHtmlString()` function.

-Since, we are using Angular, we need to use the  function with a [custom pipe](https://angular.io/guide/pipes) that we can apply to the field in the component's template to display it correctly.
+Since, we are using Angular 14, we need to use the  function with a [custom pipe](https://angular.io/guide/pipes) that we can apply to the field in the component's template to display it correctly.
 Go back to your command-line interface and run the following command to generate a pipe:

 ```bash